On groups with EDT0L word problem: EDT0L and EDT0L of finite index

 \underline{1.~Nonterminals\phantomsection }:\nopagebreak

 \nopagebreak We begin our construction by defining our set of nonterminals $V'$ as

 We immediately notice that this set of nonterminals is finite, in particular, we have

 We note here that the symbol $I'$ is the starting symbol of the new grammar, and that $\mathfrak d$ is an additional nonterminal which we call the \emph{dead-end symbol}.
 In our construction, we ensure that each table maps $\mathfrak d$ to itself.
 Thus, once $\mathfrak d$ enters a sentential form, there is no way to continue to generate a word in the language associated to the grammar.
-We describe the purpose of the remaining symbols in $V'$ as follows.
+We describe the remaining symbols of $V'$ in detail in part~\hyperref[lem:lult-implies-finite-index/1.1]{1.1}.

+Informally, the nonterminals $X_{a,A,f}$ correspond to instances of the nonterminal $a\in A$ within sentential forms $w$ of $E$, where each nonterminal $v$ that appear in $w$ either has the property that (1) it occurs at most once in $w$ and $v\in A$, or (2) it goes on to produce the word $f(v)\in \Sigma^*$.
+Similarly, the nonterminals $Y_{A,f}$ are included to describe such a sentential form: these nonterminals are required for the case where we are representing a sentential form $w$ of $E$ where each nonterminal in $w$ occurs more than once.

 \underline{1.1.~Properties of sentential forms of $E'$\phantomsection }:\nopagebreak